3 min|Dr. Maya Kuczma

 When the immune system is preoccupied with chronic inflammation, it struggles to respond appropriately to invaders.
 It is through this process that chronic disease, and the associated chronic inflammation, results in a scenario of ‘immunocompromise’ - a reduced ability to fight off and recover from infection.
 Patients with increased levels of baseline inflammation tend to have worse clinical outcomes following an infection.(8,9,10,11)

 For this reason, decreasing chronic inflammation via removal of inflammatory foods, increasing dietary nutrient density, improving sleep quality, decreasing stress, and eliminating toxic exposure, can prime the immune system for success.
-Working on these factors can also set the stage for creating health, moving beyond the removal of dis-ease, towards a state of optimal vitality.
-Integrative is here to support you with this goal - all of our Naturopathic Doctors, as well as our Registered Holistic Nutritionist, are available for telemedicine visits until our clinic reopens.
+Working on these factors can also set the stage for creating health, moving beyond the removal of disease, towards a state of optimal vitality.